Bhuvneshn/Mediclada-Skin-Disease-Prediction/README.md

 1) The Images must be in .jpg or .jpeg format.
 2) The prediction may not be 100% accurate.
 Please consult a doctor for further information before taking any medication.
 3) Attaching a faulty/unclear image may result in wrong prediction or no prediction at all.
+4) The files will be updated as more and more diseases get added